 Adventist HealthCare White Oak Medical Center is the first hospital in Montgomery County to offer an alternative solution – a minimally invasive procedure called MitraClip.
 During the procedure, a cardiologist can fix the leaky valve without performing open-heart surgery.

-“The MitraClip procedure can add years to patients’ lives, eliminate their symptoms and get them back to active living with a quick recovery,” said Fayaz Shawl, MD, director of Interventional Cardiology, who performed the first MitraClip procedure at Washington Adventist Hospital and offers a variety of minimally invasive treatments.
+“The MitraClip procedure can add years to patients’ lives, eliminate their symptoms and get them back to active living with a quick recovery,” said Fayaz Shawl, MD, director of Interventional Cardiology, who performed the first MitraClip procedure at Washington Adventist Hospital, now White Oak Medical Center, and offers a variety of minimally invasive treatments.

 How MitraClip Works